RUBclim/thermal-comfort/docs/src/index.md

 ## Quick start

-The termal-comfort package provides a limited set of commonly used functions.
+The thermal-comfort package provides a limited set of commonly used functions.
-Which work for scalar values, but are mainly optimized for large array calculation of hundres of thousands of values.
+Which work for scalar values, but are mainly optimized for large array calculation of hundreds of thousands of values.

 ### scalars